WasmEdge/docs/docs/contribute/installer_v2.md

 ## Overview

-WasmEdge installer V2 is designed for installing the Core Tools (`wasmedge`, `wasmedge compile`), the Libraries (`libwasmedge`),  and the WASI-NN GGML/GGUF Plugin..
+WasmEdge installer V2 is designed for installing the Core Tools (`wasmedge`, `wasmedge compile`), the Libraries (`libwasmedge`), and the WASI-NN GGML/GGUF Plugin.

 ## Dependencies

 This is a pure shell script implementation.
-The only dependecies are `curl` or `wget` for downloading the tarballs, and `tar` for extracting them.
+The only dependencies are `curl` or `wget` for downloading the tarballs, and `tar` for extracting them.

 ## Usage